 9.1.6 kVA Metered Loads

 (1) Any TDSP that routinely measures kVA Demand instead of kW Demand shall coordinate with the Retail Market Subcommittee (RMS) to determine the Power Factor that shall be used to estimate their kW Demand, in accordance with Section 10, kVA to kW Conversion.
-Approved Power Factors are listed in Appendix D, Profile Decision Tree.
+Approved Power Factors are listed in Section 20, Profile Decision Tree.

-9.1.7 Load Profile ID Assignment for Non-ERCOT Electric Service Identifiers

-(1) TDSPs are required to assign ESI IDs for all SDPs within Texas, not just those within the ERCOT Region.
-Therefore, a Load Profile ID shall also be submitted to ERCOT by the respective TDSP, even though the non-ERCOT information shall not be used in ERCOT Settlements.
-To ensure that the non-ERCOT Load Profile IDs are not confused with the ERCOT Load Profile IDs, it is necessary to give them names that are different than those for ESI IDs within ERCOT.

-(2) A list of valid Load Profile IDs to be assigned to ESI IDs within Texas, but outside of the ERCOT Region (non-ERCOT ESI IDs), is included in Appendix D, Profile Decision Tree, under the “Non-ERCOT Profile IDs” worksheet.
-TDSPs shall submit for approval to ERCOT additional names or changes for their non-ERCOT Load Profile IDs.
-The Load Profile ID may be no more than 30 characters in length.
-A comprehensive listing of non-ERCOT Load Profile IDs shall be maintained in the Profile Decision Tree.

-9.1.8 Load Profile ID Assignment for Non-Opt In Entities
+9.1.7 Load Profile ID Assignment for Non-Opt In Entities

 (1) NOIEs are required to submit Load Profile IDs for the ESI IDs that represent the NOIE metering points, as defined in Protocol Section 10, Metering.
-The Profile Decision Tree contains details on Load Profile ID assignments for NOIEs.
+Section 20, Profile Decision Tree, contains details on Load Profile ID assignments for NOIEs.
 The Load Profile ID shall be based on default values for four of the five fields in the Load Profile ID.
 The only component determined by the NOIE is the Weather Zone code.
 This is assigned based on the ZIP code at the metering point.

 9.2 Processes to Change Load Profile ID Assignments

 (1) ERCOT, a Transmission and/or Distribution Service Provider (TDSP), or a Competitive Retailer (CR) may request a change in the Load Profile ID assignment of an Electric Service Identifier (ESI ID).
 ERCOT may initiate a change as a result of the ERCOT Load Profile ID validation process.
 A TDSP shall initiate a change, when necessary, due to a change in the TDSP tariff to which the ESI ID is assigned, a meter type change, or an error with the Load Profile ID assignment.
 A CR may submit a change request to the TDSP when the CR believes there is an error in the existing Load Profile ID or when the CR believes adequate data has become available to replace a default Load Profile ID assigned to a new ESI ID.
 A Customer may request a Load Profile ID change by contacting their CR.
-Load Profile ID assignments shall always be based on the criteria defined in the appropriate Profile Decision Tree.
+Load Profile ID assignments shall always be based on the criteria defined in Section 20, Profile Decision Tree.
 Regardless of which Entity initiates a change in the Load Profile ID assignment for an ESI ID, the TDSP is responsible for formally updating ERCOT’s systems using the appropriate Texas Standard Electronic Transaction (TX SET).

 (2) All communication among Market Participants and between Market Participants and ERCOT regarding Load Profile ID changes shall be implemented per the appropriate TX SET transaction, except for alternative communication processes that are specified within the Load Profiling Guide (LPG).